New Jersey Roads - I-278

 Really, really old signage from when I-278 first opened.
 State names in the shields, nonreflective background, and tapering arrows are good clues.
 Click on the last photo for a closer version courtesy Chris Mason, which also shows that the mainline I-278 narrows to one lane before all the pre-bridge merges, something that it does again in New York City.

-You think that was old - look at this!
-The first sign is just here for comedic value (note the same width on the 2di and 3di shields and the inconsistent font on US 1-9), but that second one!
-You can see both on the foreground BGS and the background ground-mounted BGS that shields have been removed.
+You think that was old - look at these!
+The second sign is just here for comedic value (note the same width on the 2di and 3di shields and the inconsistent font on US 1-9), so I won't comment on it further.
+The first photo is courtesy John Krakoff, the last one is courtesy Doug Kerr, and both are examples of former trapezoidal Port Authority signage that has been replaced.
+In the last photo, you can see both on the foreground BGS and the background ground-mounted BGS that shields have been removed.
 It looks like the original I-278 shield just been moved up, with the US 1-9 replaced with a still-quite-old patch; it doesn't seem like the leftmost shield was circular, which would imply an NJ 439.
 It looks like it had I-278 in one lane and US 1-9 in the other, possibly with a WEST 439 above (which would now be underneath the patch).
 The background sign probably replaced 1 and 9 shields with a NORTH 1 9 patch, indicative of I-278 being tied into US 1-9 SB instead of ending right here at the Turnpike, but it could just have been a simple shield replacement with no changed text.
 Note the trapezoidal shape from the Port Authority, indicative of their age.
-Second photo courtesy Douglas Kerr.

-This crop from the left side of the photo below shows the same thing you see in the second photo above: a bridge stub.
+More views of the same thing you see in the second photo above: a bridge stub.
 This would have been NJ 81 southbound to merge into I-278 eastbound; 81 was intended to run south instead of southeast and would have used the same Turnpike interchange as I-278.
-A couple of the ramps are in use for local service, while there are ghost gradings and stubs all over the place.
-The unbuilt freeway is the reason I-278 goes down to one lane in each direction: traffic from New York would have been able to split three ways instead of two.
+A couple of the ramps are in use for local service, while there are ghost gradings and stubs all over the place, even including the wide median west of the Turnpike.
+The unbuilt freeway is the reason I-278 goes down to one lane in each direction: traffic from New York would have been able to split three ways instead of two, and there would have been a major merge/weave between Exits 1-2.

 This sign at the bottom of the westbound offramp to NJ 439 comes to me courtesy HNTB Corp., and has probably met the fate of the other old signs around here.